aws/karpenter-provider-aws/website/content/en/preview/AWS/user-data.md

 ---
-title: "User Data Configuration"
+title: "Custom User Data and AMI Configuration"
-linkTitle: "UserData"
+linkTitle: "Custom User Data and AMI"
 weight: 10
 description: >
-  Learn how to configure custom UserData with Karpenter
+  Learn how to configure custom UserData and AMIs with Karpenter
 ---

-This document describes how you can customize the UserData that will be specified on your EC2 worker nodes, without using a launch template.
+This document describes how you can customize the UserData and AMIs for your EC2 worker nodes, without using a launch template.

 ## Configuration

-In order to specify custom user data, you must include it within a AWSNodeTemplate resource.
+In order to specify custom user data and AMIs, you must include them within a AWSNodeTemplate resource.
 You can then reference this AWSNodeTemplate resource through `spec.providerRef` in your provisioner.

 **Examples**

-Your UserData can be added to `spec.userData` in the `AWSNodeTemplate` resource like this -
+Your UserData and AMIs can be added to `spec.userData` and `spec.amiSelector` respectively in the `AWSNodeTemplate` resource -
 ```yaml
 apiVersion: karpenter.k8s.aws/v1alpha1
 kind: AWSNodeTemplate